We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-- As the coconut oil melts, prepare the lye solution.
+- Add the coconut oil to the slow cooker.
+As it melts, prepare the lye solution.
 Slowly add the lye to the water.
 (Do not add water to lye — this is unsafe.)

 - With a spatula, carefully stir the solution as you add the lye.
-It’ll become hot and release fumes, which is normal.
+It’ll become hot and release fumes, which is OK.

-- Set aside the lye solution, and let cool for 15 to 20 minutes.
+- Set aside the lye solution.
+Let cool for 15 to 20 minutes.